unioslo/tsd-api-docs/integration/apps-api.md

 ### Queries

-Suppose you sent the following data to a form (each entry of the array being sent in a different request):
+Suppose you use the following format for data records, each record being inserted via a request of its own (see *Writing* above):

 ```json
 [